What is full-funnel marketing? Creating a funnel strategy

-You may not be able to predict the steps shoppers take before buying your product, but a full-funnel approach is a good framework for an engagement strategy that helps you meet customers where they are.
+You may not be able to predict the steps shoppers take before buying your product, but a full-funnel approach is a good framework for a customer engagement strategy that helps you meet customers where they are.

 5 steps to building a full-funnel marketing strategy on Amazon

-Each month, more than 215M shoppers visit Amazon.com3 to discover and purchase new products.
 While Amazon is a retailer, it’s also much more than that.
-Customers count on Amazon to browse reviews, watch movies, listen to podcasts and music, stream video games, read their favorite books, and keep up with their shows, at home and on the go.
+Customers count on Amazon properties and services to browse reviews, watch movies, listen to podcasts and music, follow livestreams, read books, and keep up with their shows, at home and on the go.
 They listen to Amazon Music during morning runs, they count on Alexa to create shopping lists for dinner, and they unwind at the end of the day by streaming Fire TV.

-No matter what journey shoppers take, they may encounter an Amazon touch point during their path to purchase.
+There are many Amazon touchpoints shoppers may encounter on their path to purchase.
 As a result, Amazon Ads is uniquely positioned to build full-funnel marketing strategies that reach audiences throughout their daily lives.

-At the same time, this depth and breadth of reach can make it tough to know where to start when building a full-funnel strategy—so we’ve broken the process down into 5 simple steps.
+At the same time, this depth and breadth of reach can make it tough to know where to start when building a full-funnel strategy—so we’ve broken the process down into five simple steps.